 The second consideration is the proximity of the heat generator (boiler or heat pump) to the manifold.
 The further the heat generator is from the manifold the greater the potential of heat loss and also the harder it will be to route the pipes so that any heat loss does not conflict with the heating circuits or potentially crack or cause damage to the fabric of the building.

-How Many Manifolds Do I Need?
+How Many Underfloor Heating Manifolds do I Need?

 It is usual to expect to have a separate manifold for each floor of the property.